Homes for Sale in Hancock Park

-If you walk the neighborhood on a fall morning, passing all the well-manicured yards and gorgeous Period Revival homes, the effect of morning sunshine streaking through the yellowing leaves will make you feel as though you’re part of an early, sepia-toned Hollywood film.
+If you meander the neighborhood on a fall morning, passing all the well-manicured yards and gorgeous Period Revival homes, the effect of morning sunshine streaking through the yellowing leaves will make you feel as though you're part of an early, sepia-toned Hollywood film.
 Register for a free account so that you can receive email alerts whenever new Hancock Park properties come on the market.

 House prices in Hancock Park are more expensive than the Los Angeles market average.
 The housing stock in the neighborhood consists of large one and two-story single-family luxury homes.

 The district was first a rancho, then an oil field.
 The field was on its last legs of production about the time the expansion of Downtown Los Angeles encroached on the neighborhood in the early 20th century.

 Hancock Park became a residential district in 1920.
 The first buyers of homes in Hancock Park chose this area because the quality of architecture, craftsmanship, and materials were top notch.
 The neighborhood drew the most prominent citizens of the era as its first residents.
 The Wilshire Country Club was built the same year for an estimated cost of $120,000, not a trivial amount of money at the time.

-The most common styles of homes built in the 1920s were Period Revival, including Spanish Colonial, Tudor, English, Spanish Colonial, and Mediterranean.
+The most common architectural styles of homes built in the 1920s were Period Revival, including Spanish Colonial, Tudor, English, Spanish Colonial, and Mediterranean.
 However, American Colonial, Monterey, and French Revival style homes are well represented among the houses here.
 A few of the more recently-built homes are Modern and Contemporary styles.
 Without a doubt, well-heeled homes shoppers will be pleased with the selection of Hancock Park mansions for sale.

 The lots on which the homes are built are spacious.
 Houses are set back from the street, at 50 feet, providing for large front yards.
 Landscaping may include hedges for privacy and some are adorned with lush and colorful subtropical plants.
 Sycamore and elm trees line the Hancock Park neighborhood streets, further adding to the bucolic (yet, sophisticated) charm.